folio-org/okapi/doc/guide.md

 #### Version numbers

+> COMMENT: this seems very close to [Semantic
+> Versioning](http://semver.org/).
+Shouldn't we just say that we
+> implement that?

 We use a 3-part versioning scheme, like 3.1.41

 The first number is the major version of the interface.
 It needs to be